 Let the American Eagles fly and the red, white and blue bikini tops shine!
-It’s time for 4th of July Fireworks, NYC's epic celebration of all things America and one of the events you can’t miss this summer, plus a whole lot of beer and BBQ.
-Check out the pyrotechnic spectacular as it bursts over the city's skyline and the Statue of Liberty, and look out for other smaller, but still dazzling displays, like the Coney Island July 4th Fireworks Spectacular, from our favorite lookouts, best rooftop bars and parties.
+It’s time for 4th of July Fireworks, NYC's epic celebration of all things America and one of the most exciting things to do in summer.
+Check out the pyrotechnic spectacular as it bursts over the city's skyline and some of its best sights and attractions.
+And don’t forget to look out for other smaller but still dazzling displays like the Coney Island July 4th Fireworks Spectacular from our favorite lookouts, rooftop bars and parties.

 What time are the 4th of July fireworks in NYC?

-The Macy’s 4th of July Fireworks over the East River begin at about 9:20.
-The Jersey City and Statue of Liberty fireworks start at 9:30.
-All three fireworks displays last about 30 minutes.
+The Macy’s 4th of July Fireworks over the East River begin after dark on Monday, July 4, 2016.
+The show during the third annual Freedom and Fireworks Festival at Jersey City starts after dark as well.
+These displays should last about 30 minutes.

 Where are the 4th of July fireworks in NYC?

-The Macy’s 4th of July Fireworks are set off from barges near Pier 17 and more barges on the East River spread between 23rd St and 37th St. Jersey City will be displaying fireworks both in front of the Statue of Liberty and in front of the Colgate Clock and Goldman Sachs building.
+The Macy’s 4th of July Fireworks are set off from barges near Pier 17 and more barges on the East River spread between 23rd St and 37th St. Jersey City will be displaying fireworks at Liberty State park where you'll get a waterfront view of the Statue of Liberty.

 If you want great atmosphere more than a perfect view, Berry Park is the place.
 It serves alcoholic slushies and barbecue on the rooftop and had a cover-free party last year, but you probably won’t be able to see much of the actual fireworks show, unless you’re one of the lucky ones seated on the only side with a river view.Read more